isceplus/2025-isceplus/S01_Manipulating_and_reprojecting_data_with_GDAL/README.md

-# Geographic Information Science using GDAL
+# Manipulating and reprojecting data with GDAL
 **Resource:**

 + 01_IntroTo_RasterData.ipynb